kennyas/Viagogo-Assessment/readme.md

 ## The AddToEmail method is a static method, so we just call it directly without instantiation
 ## The expected output is the customer name, the event name and the event location and the event cost/price, as seen in the console.log
 ## I believe the AddToEmail method can be optimized to accept list of events which can be sent to the customer's email directly', rather than accepting a single event object, which needs to go through iteration for just a single customer.
 This will amount to  performance issue if the AddToEmail methods should cater for multiple customers
+## The GetDistance method was refactored to use Google map API in order to fetch the distance in kilometers between the two cities, destination and origin.
+This is then converted to miles which is returned in the AddToEmail method
+## One way to verify that the code works fine is by comparing the miles output with the sample mile distance provided in the pdf document.
+There seems to be some level of approximate values to the ones shared